ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ### Extensibility {#extensions}

-The Privacy Pass protocol and ecosystem are both intended to be receptive to extensions that expand the current set of functionality.
+The Privacy Pass protocol and ecosystem are both intended to be receptive to extensions that expand the current set of functionalities.
 All extensions to the Privacy Pass protocol SHOULD be specified as separate documents that modify the content of this document in some way.